Twinkie: Film and television

 In the 1988 action film Die Hard, on Christmas Eve Al Powell, one of the most iconic characters, is introduced to the audience as a big Twinkie fan, in a scene where he is seen at a local 7-Eleven near the Nakatomi Plaza also known as the 2121 Avenue of the Stars or formerly the Fox Plaza buying many Twinkies.
 When he proceeds to pay, Powell jokingly says to the store clerk "they're for my wife... she's pregnant" and the clerk sarcastically acknowledges and agrees.

 The 1999 Family Guy episode "Da Boom" involves the Griffin family moving to Natick, Massachusetts, in search of a Twinkie factory following the Y2K apocalypse.
 The factory is shown to have survived completely intact, allowing the Griffins to use it as a food source and a means to rebuild society.

 In the 2009 film Zombieland, Twinkies are the favorite snack of the character Tallahassee, who develops an obsession with finding one in the middle of a Zombie apocalypse.

 During Hostess Brands' 2012 bankruptcy proceedings, television host Wendy Williams launched a "Save the Twinkie" campaign on her show to bring awareness to the financial problems of its parent company, and attempt to save the product from stopping production.

+Slang

+Twink is gay slang for a male who is usually in his late teens to twenties whose other traits may include a slim physique, a youthful appearance, and little or no body hair.
+The age range for twinks is generally considered to be from around 18 to 25 years old.
+Twink is used both as a neutral descriptor, which can be compared with bear, and as a pejorative.
+One possible origin of the term may be a derivation from Twinkie, commonly regarded as the quintessential junk food.
+The food is described as "little nutritional value, sweet to the taste, and creme-filled"; by comparison, the young men are described as "short, and blond, and full of creme", with creme being a euphemism for semen.